directvt/vtm/doc/ngvt-input-mode.md

 - Simplify functional key parsing.
 - Distinguish between Left and Right physical keys.
 - Track position dependent keys such as WASD.
-- Be independent of third party libraries.
+- Be independent of operating system and third party libraries.
-- Be cross-platform.

 ## Initialization